 Dr. Mary Hausbeck, Michigan State University, conducted an extensive study on the presence and potential impact of phytophthora in irrigation water sources.
 The study did indicate that irrigation from surface water is a potential source of phytophthora infection in cucurbit and pepper crops.

-Anne Verhallen, Soil Management Specialist – Horticulture, OMAF, Ridgetown
+Anne Verhallen, Soil Management Specialist – Horticulture, OMAFRA, Ridgetown